 Earlier this year, the Center for Innovation and Sustainability in Local Media hosted a symposium entitled “Thwarting the Emergence of News Deserts” at the Newseum in Washington, D.C.
 The program for the symposium centered around Penelope Muse Abernathy’s groundbreaking report, The Rise of a New Media Baron and The Emerging Threat of News Deserts.

-Start with Part 1 of the symposium to listen to Susan King, dean of the UNC School of Media and Journalism, welcome everyone and introduce the moderator, Judy Woodruff, anchor and managing editor of PBS NewsHour.
+Start with Part 1 of the symposium to listen to Susan King, dean of the UNC Hussman School of Journalism and Media, welcome everyone and introduce the moderator, Judy Woodruff, anchor and managing editor of PBS NewsHour.
 Ms. Woodruff then sits down with Prof. Abernathy to talk about her report, The Rise of the New Media Barons and the Threat of News Deserts.
 Over the past decade, dramatic shifts in ownership of newspapers has occurred.
 Private equity funds, hedge funds and investment groups have bought, consolidated or closed newspapers at a rapid rate across the country.
 With the industry in financial distress and publishers struggling to adapt to the digital age, many communities are in danger of losing their primary source of local news and information.
 This report explores the long-ranging social, economic and political impact of this shift in ownership.

 In Part 2, watch the panel discussion on the fiscal and technological challenges for local media and opportunities for the future.